-Square also found that 65% of restaurateurs are using non-core offerings — like premade meals, cocktail kits, or merchandise to diversify revenue and grow their brand.
+Restaurateurs are introducing offerings that go beyond their core business — like pre-made meals, cocktail kits, or merchandise to diversify revenue and grow their brand.
 Besides illustrating menu items with photos and showcasing best sellers, your online ordering platform is an effective place to market and sell your retail items to customers.

 It’s important to note that your restaurant’s social strategy doesn’t have to be separate from your other online ordering processes.
 With tools like Square Online Ordering, you can sync orders from social media with your online ordering site to easily manage orders from one place.

 If you want to be visible where customers are looking, appearing in Google Search is the place to do it.
 According to Google, 89% of dining research is done by mobile before visiting a restaurant, and food- and restaurant-related searches like “restaurants” and “food near me” are some of the most common search queries.

 Through your Google Business Profile, customers can discover your restaurant using Google Search or Google Maps and then place an order through Order with Google.
 Square Online Ordering sites have Order with Google built in, so customers can find your business in search and place an order with your restaurant.
 Even though orders are placed through Order with Google, you can track and manage all orders and customer information through your online ordering site.

 Customers want to stay in touch with restaurants they frequent even when not dining.
 However, restaurants are short on time and staff, and most restaurant owners noted that increased automation was needed to free up back-of-house operations.

 Tools like automated email and text message marketing can help restaurants stay connected with customers and reach new ones without significantly adding to operations.
 Automated marketing messages can help inform customers about new menu items, offer them personalised coupons or promotions, or let them know about a new location or product to keep your business top of mind.